sagar7993/gatsby-wordpress-typescript-scss-blog/README.md

 If you face any issues while working with this Gatsby starter template, feel free to create a new issue [here](https://github.com/sagar7993/gatsby-wordpress-typescript-scss-blog/issues).
 Please check if there's any existing similar issue already created before creating a new one.

-## Contribute

-Fork this repo and make a PR.

 ## 💫 Deploy

 Deploy your Gatsby site to Netlify using this Gatsby starter template by clicking on the `Deploy to netlify` button below.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/sagar7993/gatsby-wordpress-typescript-scss-blog)

+## Contribute

+Fork this repo and make a PR.

+## License

+This project is licensed under the [MIT License](https://github.com/sagar7993/gatsby-wordpress-typescript-scss-blog/blob/master/LICENSE) - see the LICENCE.md file for details